LHTY03/openai-php/documentations/otherAPI.md

     ->withProvider('grok') // Could be Grok, grok, GROK, but anything else would be set to openai ->make();
 ```
-Now this sets the default baseURL to Grok's baseURL, and instead of taking away the function that allows
+Now this sets the default baseURL to Grok‘s baseURL, and instead of taking away the function that allows
 users to set upon their own url, this is just a quick fix that allows people to simply click in and change
 the provider easily.